Two people battling drug addiction are trapped in pills and surrounded by different drugs.

 Treatment for Drug Addiction and Substance Abuse

-For many people struggling with addiction, the most challenging step toward recovery is the very first one: recognizing that you have a problem and deciding to make a change.
+For many people struggling with addiction, the most challenging step toward recovery is the very first one: recognising that you have a problem and deciding to make a change.
 It's normal to feel uncertain about whether you're ready to start recovery or if you have what it takes to quit.
 Suppose you're addicted to a prescription drug.
 In that case, you may be concerned about how you're going to find an alternate way to treat a medical condition.

-Initial Steps in Recovery: Detoxification Process
+Initial Steps in Treatment: Detoxification Process

 Medication-Assisted Treatment for Substance Abuse

-Rehabilitation Centres or inpatient drug addiction treatment at hospitals are recommended for those who may experience difficulty achieving sobriety as an outpatient.
+Rehabilitation centres or inpatient drug addiction treatment at hospitals are recommended for those who may experience difficulty achieving sobriety as an outpatient.
 Substance abuse and addiction take a toll on both the body and the mind.

 Detoxification and Therapy prepare you to show resilience and alter your behaviour.
 In contrast, inpatient hospital treatment is administered to get your affected organs and channels within your body back on track.
+Drug and alcohol counselling is crucial in this phase, as it helps individuals develop coping mechanisms, understand addiction triggers, and work toward long-term recovery.

 Counselling for Drug Abuse and Substance Abuse